-Option Description Default When to use Pan Percentage Enhances or dampens the control of the video engine.
-100 If the camera overshoots or appears to be jumping a scene, reduce the percentage to ensure more stable tracking.
+Option Description When to use Analysis FPS Indicates how many frames will be analyzed by the system.
+Typically the default value should not be altered.
+To conserve CPU resources, you can lower the setting, but this may negatively alter the video engine performance.
+Capture Resolution Displays the resolution at which the video is recorded.
+This can be changed only in the Device setup.
+Not applicable.
+Analysis Resolution Analysis Resolution that is used to analyze frames.
+Normally this is lower than Capture Resolution to conserve CPU.
+Setting the Analysis Resolution to the same value as Capture Resolution ensures that objects will be detected as far away as possible.
+To conserve CPU resources, you can lower the setting, but this may reduce the detection range of the video analytic.
+Pan Percentage Enhances or dampens the control of the video engine.
+If the camera overshoots or appears to be jumping a scene, reduce the percentage to ensure more stable tracking.
 Increase the percentage if it is too slow.
 Tilt Percentage Enhances or dampens the control of the video engine.
-100 If the camera overshoots or appears to be jumping a scene, reduce the percentage to ensure more stable tracking.
+If the camera overshoots or appears to be jumping a scene, reduce the percentage to ensure more stable tracking.
 Increase the percentage if it is too slow.
 Zoom Percentage Enhances or dampens the control of the video engine.
-100 If the camera overshoots or appears to be jumping a scene, reduce the percentage to ensure more stable tracking.
+If the camera overshoots or appears to be jumping a scene, reduce the percentage to ensure more stable tracking.
 Increase the percentage if it is too slow.
 Seconds since last movement Returns to the camera to home position after indicated seconds.
-15 When the camera is not panning or tilting, and does not see anything moving anymore, it will return back home after 15 seconds (default).
+When the camera is not panning or tilting, and does not see anything moving anymore, it will return back home after 15 seconds (default).
 Seconds since last zoom Returns to the camera to home position after indicated seconds.
-60 If the camera has been moving but not zooming, that is, it is caught on some small background movement.
+If the camera has been moving but not zooming, that is, it is caught on some small background movement.
 Seconds since initial zoom Returns to the camera to home position after indicated seconds.
-150 The camera will return after this many seconds, no matter what it sees.
+The camera will return after this many seconds, no matter what it sees.
 For example, it has been tracking cars on the road.
-Amount of screen object should occupy (0-10) The video engine is trying to maintain the target as a certain fraction of the screen in width and height.
-0 corresponds to 25% of the screen.
-5 corresponds to 35% of the screen.
-10 corresponds to 45% of the screen.
-Use a low value if you want to maintain more of a sense of the object's surroundings and want to minimize chances of losing the object.
-Use a high value if you want to zoom in close to better recognize the object, though this increases the risk of losing track.
-Use Max Zoom Level This sets the maximum zoom level possible for a given tilt angle.
-Note: This does not mean you will reach this zoom level during tracking; it just guarantees you will never exceed this zoom level.
-Disabled because the max zoom level depends on where the camera is placed.
-If you notice that the camera is zooming too much when tracking objects, use this feature to limit the max zoom.
-Limiting the max zoom can improve tracking at time.